NixOS/nix.dev/source/tutorials/nix-language.md

 - [Nixpkgs][nixpkgs]

-  The largest, most up-to-date software distribution in the world, and written in Nix language.
+  The largest, most up-to-date software distribution in the world, and written in the Nix language.

 - [NixOS][nixos-manual]